LogoLogo

 Implementation

-Implementors of this BRC should follow the abstract messaging layer as defined by BRC-56 to provide support for standard messaging types, and then modify the window object created to include this functionality in a CWI object.
+Implementors of this BRC should follow the abstract messaging layer as defined by to provide support for standard messaging types, and then modify the window object created to include this functionality in a CWI object.